RedHat-UX/red-hat-design-system/docs/patterns/index.md

 title: Patterns
 summaries:
   announcement: Displays important messages across web properties
+  card: Arranges content and interactive elements in a layout
   disclosure: Toggles the visibility of a content panel
   filter: Sorts data by predetermined sections and tags
   form: Collects information from a user through inputs